matheusinfo/github-commit-changer/README.md

 <h1 align="center">GitHub commit changer</h1>
-<p>Want change the year, month, day, hour our second of one or all commits?
+<p>Want change the year, month, day, hour or second of one or all commits?
 Let's go</p>

 ## How use